psbhatbvbcs/disruptive-advertisement-aps-portfolio/index.md

 ## 2. Collaborative Filtering with User based recommendations

-   - Now that we have divided users based on different preferences, demographics, geography from above, still the users may have different likings of products in the same category.
+   - **Scenario:**  Now that we have divided users based on different preferences, demographics, geography from above, still the users may have different likings of products in the same category.
 We bring in collaborative filtering which helps find similar users to a targetted user.
 This idea was taken from this video:
    - Resources:
       1. [Targetted Ads: ](https://youtu.be/yVwKQqbMw-c?t=192)
       1. [Collaborative Filtering](https://developers.google.com/machine-learning/recommendation/collaborative/basics)